Pharmacist and Intern Pharmacist Vaccinators

 Incident reporting

 Vaccinators must ensure that all untoward incidents are reported appropriately following local procedures, including their Immunisation Coordinator.
-Attached is the IMAC Vaccine incident reporting form for online completion, which should be used if a local/provider incident form is not available.
+The IMAC Vaccine incident reporting form for online completion should be used if a local/provider incident form is not available.

-Te Whatu Ora have a NIP incident notification form which can also be used, once again the local Immunisation Coordinator should also be notified.
-Errors should also be recorded in CIR if that system is being used i.e., for COVID-19 or influenza vaccines.
+Health New Zealand Te Whatu Ora has a NIP incident notification form which can also be used.
+Once again, the local Immunisation Coordinator should also be notified.

 Adverse events following immunisation (AEFIs) should be reported to the Centre for Adverse Reactions Monitoring (CARM).
 Vaccinators should also notify their local Immunisation Coordinator when making a CARM report.